Classification procedures for professional positions

 18. HR Services will use the Position Analysis to develop a draft PD for final consultation and agreement.
 A current organisational chart clearly identifying the position and its current classification; and a copy of the occupant's most recent performance review must be forwarded with the completed Position Analysis.

 19. If an employee believes that the classification of their position should be reviewed, but their supervisor does not support a review, the employee may document the changes to the position on a Classification review request and approach their work unit's HR Advisor directly for assistance.

 20. The classification of a position cannot be reviewed more than once within a two year period unless special circumstances exist and approval is given by the Director, Human Resources.

-21. When an existing position is classified at a higher level, the employee will be paid at the base level of the higher salary level from the date the request for review was approved by the Executive Member.
+21. When an existing position is classified at a higher level, the employee will be paid at the base level of the higher salary level from the date the application was received by the Head of Work Unit

 22. If the classification outcome results in a classification change of more than one level (for example, a HEW 5 position is reclassified to HEW7) the following process applies: